magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 The Middle Way Within
 =====================

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
+class="dropcaps-words" markdown="1">he teaching of
-class="dropcaps-words"\>he teaching of Buddhism\</span\> is about giving up evil and practising good.
+Buddhism</span>&nbsp; is about giving up evil and practising good.
 Then, when evil is given up and goodness is established, we must let go of both good and evil.
 We have already heard enough about wholesome and unwholesome conditions to understand something about them, so I would like to talk about the Middle Way, that is, the path to transcend both of those things.

 All the Dhamma talks and teachings of the Buddha have one aim – to show the way out of suffering to those who have not yet escaped.
 The